JuliaClimate/ClimateBase.jl/docs/src/statistics.md

 ## Spatial

-All functions in this section work for both types of space, see [Types of spatial coordinates](@ref).
+All functions in this section work for both types of space, see [Types of spatial information](@ref).
 ```@docs
 zonalmean
 latmean